 The arbitration shall be conducted by a neutral arbitrator selected by the American Arbitration Association ("AAA").
 The arbitration shall be conducted pursuant to the AAA Employment Arbitration Rules and Mediation Procedures.
 The Arbitrator to the maximum extent consistent with AAA Employment Arbitration Rules shall be an experienced employment attorney or a retired judge with significant experience as to employment cases, and who is selected pursuant to AAA rules.
 The Arbitrator shall follow neutral procedures as set forth in AAA Rules and to the maximum extent consistent with AAA rules the arbitrator shall follow procedures that are generally in line with the Idaho Code of Civil Procedure and the Idaho Rules of Evidence, or other rules mutually agreed upon in writing by the Parties, and the Parties will be entitled to all relief that would be available to them in a court of law.
 The arbitration shall be final and binding upon the Parties.
 The Arbitrator shall render a written award and opinion which reveals the essential findings and conclusions upon which the award is based.
-Discovery shall be conducted to the extent necessary to adequately arbitrate or defend any claims, including access to essential documents and witnesses, as determined by the Arbitrator.
+Discovery shall be conducted to the extent necessary to adequately arbitrator.
 The Arbitrator shall have the authority to entertain a motion to dismiss and/or a motion for summary judgment by either Party.
 Either party, upon request at the close of hearing, shall be given leave to file a post-hearing brief.
 The time for filing such a brief shall be set by the Arbitrator.